hobisatelit/silversat/README.md

 look at Recording tab, you will see direwolf app there, please change capture to MONITOR mode.

+and the last step is
-play the audio, for example from satnogs observation
+**play the audio, for example from satnogs observation**

 example:
 https://network.satnogs.org/observations/13203004/